node-medley

 Use isTrackLoadable static method.

-- From file path
+- From a file path

 - Use getMetadata static method

-- From a deck
+- From the deck

 - Use getDeckMetadata method

-Use getCoverAndLyrics method.
+Utilize the getCoverAndLyrics method.

 Example: